fullwebdev/fullwebdev/docs/pages/en/04-inventory/README.md

 Entries are orderred by popularity, based on npmjs.org download statistics.

-Open the _"details"_ containers for unmaintained projects with low popularity.
+> Unmaintained projects with low popularity are hidden in dedicated _"Other projects"_ sections.

 ::: tip
 Is your favorite tool or library missing?